-The purpose of this chapter is to promote the educational, cultural, economic and general welfare of the public through the preservation and protection of historical and/or significant buildings within the Districts,, of the distinctive characteristics of building, places and landscapes significant in the history of the Commonwealth and the Town of Groton throught the preservation, maintenance, and development of appropriate settings, architecture, landscapes, and streetsscapes within the Historic Districts.
-This Chapter is intended to protect the character of Groton by ensuring that changes to existing buildings, settings, landscapes, and streetscapes are compatible with and enhance the character of the Districts and that new structures as may be built within the Districts employ the degree of architectural integrity and standard of materials and construction so as to enhance rather than detract from the Districts.
-District
+The purpose of this chapter is to promote the educational, cultural, economic and general welfare of the publicathrough the preservation and protection of historical and/or significant buildings within the Districts, of the distinctive characteristics of building, places and landscapes significant in the history of the Commonwealth and the Town of Groton throught the preservation, maintenance, and development of appropriate settings, architecture, landscapes, and streetsscapes within the Historic district Districts.
+This Chapter is intended to protect the character of Groton by ensuring that changes to existing buildings, settings, landscapes, and streetscapes are compatible with and enhance the character of the Districts and that new structures as may be built within the Districts employ the degree of architectural integrity and standard of materials and construction so as to enhance rather than detract from the Districts of historic and educational significance through the development and maintenance of appropriate settings for said buildings, places and district Districts as sites and landmarks compatible with the contributions of many of its citizens to the Town of Groton and to the nation.

-§ 153-2 Establishment of Districtss.
+§ 153-2 Establishment of district Districtss.